 Be prepared to walk away to keep them engaged with you.
 You’ll have the upper hand.

-This is one of the most important keys to a successful probate investing mindset in IN.
+This is one of the most important keys to a successful probate investing mindset in Indiana, Arkansas, California.

 You may need to field a lot of objections in the probate sale process.
 Beneficiaries might have a skewed view of the fair market value of the home.
 They may not understand that the property is distressed compared to other properties in the area and object to your seemingly low offer.